 Skip to main content

-Handle multiple end users
+Managing end users

 TL;DR

 • additional_data can be used to pass user specific info that may be relevant to the response such as title and department.
-It can also be used to pass execution context specific info e.g. related to the app through which the query was submitted to Portia (e.g. a Slack thread ID).

 In Production, you will be running plans for many stakeholders including customers, employees and partners.
 You may want to pass information specific to these individuals when they submit a prompt and / or information specific to the current context they are operating in (e.g. the particular app they are using when they submit their prompt to initiate a plan run).

-Pass the execution context to the plan run
+Pass the EndUser to the plan run

 main.py